jwalkerbg/i100007/README.md

 Before use virtual enviromments must be activated:

+Windows:

 `./venv/Scripts/activate`

 or

 `./venv/Scripts/Activate.ps1`

+Linux:

+`source ./venv/bin/activate`

+Note that the path to `activate` in Linux is different that the path in Windows.

 Note that the execution of powershell scripts must be enabled on Windows platforms.
-To enable this **globaly** execute:
+To enable this globaly execute:

 1. Open powershell console as Administrator
 2. To view curent execution policy execute